My Tokyo Guide

 Sushi has grown in popularity the world over.
 What better place to try all the different kinds of delicious, eye-pleasing sushi available than Tokyo?
 From nigiri-zushi—vinegar-flavored rice topped with bite-sized pieces of fresh fish—to chirashi-zushi (literally "scattered sushi")—a bowl of rice with seasoned vegetables mixed in, topped with a variety of seafood and egg.

-Soba established itself as a popular everyday dish by the mid-Edo period, and came to be a major local specialty of Tokyo.
+Soba established itself as a popular everyday dish by the mid-Edo period (18th century), and came to be a major local specialty of Tokyo.
 It’s also one of the few dishes that is perfectly acceptable to slurp.
 This is because sucking air is believed to enhance the aroma of the buckwheat noodles.

 Monja-yaki is made with a flour-based batter topped with shredded cabbage and other ingredients and cooked on a hot griddle.
 The 60 or so eateries lining Tsukishima Monja Street serve everything from meat and seafood to ethnic-inspired monja-yaki.
 The best part is, you get to make it yourself.

 Fukagawa-meshi is a bowl of rice topped with a miso-based stew of Japanese littleneck clams and chopped leeks.
 The dish originated as a kind of fast food for fishermen working busily in the Fukagawa area near the mouth of the Sumida-gawa River, where clam gathering boomed in the Edo period.

 Dojo-nabe is a shallow pot dish lined with dojo loach (a type of freshwater fish) cooked in soy sauce-flavored broth, served with chopped leeks.
 Yanagawa-nabe is also a hot pot dish made with loach, cooked with burdock and eggs.
 Loach has been used in Japanese cuisine since the Edo period.